kalaspuff/tomodachi/README.rst

     class Service(tomodachi.Service):
         name = "amqp-example"

-        # 'message_envelope' attribute can be set on the service class to build / parse data.
+        # The "message_envelope" attribute can be set on the service class to build / parse data.
+        # message_envelope = ...

         # A route / topic on which the service will subscribe to via RabbitMQ / AMQP
         @tomodachi.amqp("example.topic")